 As revealed at this year’s E3, the 2019 mobile game trends mainly revolved around transferring PC and console games to mobile devices.
 One of the biggest names to do so was Call of Duty Mobile which completely transferred the game to mobile, even using old familiar levels that hardcore gamers will most likely recognize.

-Developers reveal that this is going to be the future of gaming and that we might expect more familiar titles to do so in 2020.
+Developers reveal and even web developers agree that this is going to be the future of gaming and that we might expect more familiar titles to do so in 2020.
 Generally speaking, big franchises are now looking to go on small screens.